tinkerator/tcpsorter/README.md

-Note: protocols that initiate with the _server_ sending data will conflict with the `telnet` connection in this example, and any server using `tcpsorter` will have to pick one such server.
+Note: protocols that initiate with the _server_ sending data will conflict with the `telnet` connection in this example, and any server using `tcpsorter` can pick only one such server backend to be the default listener.

 ## License info